helena-ca/Todo/README.md

 ### List of Commands:
 - add_task < name > : Registers a new task you can have in any given day
-- schd_task < name > < date > [--recurring] [--wk]: Schedules a task for a specific date, with the option of that task happening cyclically every single day or in a specific day of a week
+- schd_task < name > < date > [--recuring] [--wk]: Schedules a task for a specific date, with the option of that task happening cyclically every single day or in a specific day of a week
 - list_tasks : Provides the list of tasks that are schedule for the day the command is given
 - reset_tasks : Completely wipes any task scheduled or registered